The voice had been faint, but her mind had reacted as if she had heard her own name instead of Goda’s, and so she had opened her eyes to the void.

 More of them followed.
 Dozens.
 Hundreds.
 They all flowed against her body as if she herself were one of them, immersed in some perverse mating ball, lost in a twist of scales and fangs.
 She closed her eyes tightly because she noticed that their own eyes glowed and that most of them were hideous; but when she did that, they seemed to feel free to slither across her face.

 They constricted her, tighter and tighter.
 She felt their muscles hotly pulsing on every part of her.
 She wanted to scream, but the only thing that came out was a whimper that echoed in the darkness, and every time she breathed out, they only seemed to tighten more.
-They felt heavy on her chest.
+She fought to roll over, but then they felt heavy on her chest.
 She tried to kick her arms and legs, but she was swimming in them.

 The burden was too much.
-She felt her resistance starting to wane.
+Her resistance started to wane.
 She knew she would die; there was no way she could survive it.

 But underneath the screams that she was letting out in her mind, she heard a deep humming.
 It was faint at first, but it grew louder and it vibrated against the walls of the cave.
 Kanna could tell it was a human voice—like the tones of a song rising up from low in the throat—but it seemed to calm the snakes, because they suddenly stopped writhing so violently, and instead most of them quivered in place.
 Kanna could feel that deep voice rumbling through the floor, through her chest.
 It had calmed her somehow, too.